pushcx/typeid-lua/README.md

 Hopefully this is reasonably portable, but if not it's short enough to be reasonably replaced.

 **Maturity**: this was a toy project for me to practice Lua.
-It works and has reasonable tests, including passing the TypeID suite.
+It works and has good tests, including passing the TypeID suite.
 It's probably not idiomatic Lua.

 I've written up some notes on the implementation and alternatives in the [announcement blog post](https://push.cx/typeid-in-lua).